-We, our executive officers and directors and our other existing security holders have agreed not to sell or transfer any common stock or securities convertible into, exchangeable for, exercisable for, or repayable with common stock, for 180 days after the date of this prospectus without first obtaining the written consent of Merrill Lynch, Pierce, Fenner & Smith Incorporated, J.P.
+We, our Manager, purchasers of our common stock in our concurrent private placement other than AG Funds L.P. and each of our executive officers, directors and director nominees have agreed not to sell or otherwise transfer any common stock or securities convertible into, exchangeable for, exercisable for, or repayable with common stock, for 180 days after the date of this prospectus without first obtaining the written consent of Merrill Lynch, Pierce, Fenner & Smith Incorporated, J.P.
 Morgan Securities LLC and UBS Securities LLC.
-Purchasers of our common stock in the concurrent private placement have agreed with the underwriters not to sell or otherwise transfer the shares that they purchase in the concurrent private placement for a period of days after the date of this prospectus without first obtaining the written consent of Merrill Lynch, Pierce, Fenner & Smith Incorporated, J.P.
-Morgan Securities LLC.
+AG Funds, which will purchase our common stock in the concurrent private placement, has entered into a lockup agreement with the underwriters pursuant to which it may not sell or otherwise transfer the shares that it purchases in the concurrent private placement for a period of two years after the date of this prospectus without first obtaining the written consent of Merrill Lynch, Pierce, Fenner & Smith Incorporated, J.P.
+Morgan Securities LLC and UBS Securities LLC.
 Specifically, we and these other persons have agreed, with certain limited exceptions, not to directly or indirectly

-- offer, pledge, sell or contract to sell any common stock, - sell any option or contract to purchase any common stock, - purchase any option or contract to sell any common stock, - grant any option, right or warrant for the sale of any common stock, - · lend or otherwise dispose of or transfer any common stock,
+- offer, pledge, sell or contract to sell any shares of common stock, - · sell any option or contract to purchase any shares of common stock, - purchase any option or contract to sell any shares of common stock, - · grant any option, right or warrant for the sale of, or otherwise dispose of or transfer any shares of common stock, - · request or demand that we file a registration statement related to the common stock, or

-- request or demand that we file a registration statement related to the common stock, or - enter into any swap or other agreement that transfers, in whole or in part, the economic consequence of ownership of any common stock whether any such swap or transaction is to be settled by delivery of shares or other securities, in cash or otherwise.
+• enter into any swap or other agreement that transfers, in whole or in part, the economic consequence of ownership of any shares of common stock whether any such swap or transaction is to be settled by delivery of shares or other securities, in cash or otherwise.

-This lockup provision applies to common stock and to securities convertible into or exchangeable or exercisable for or repayable with common stock.
-It also applies to common stock owned now or acquired later by the person executing the agreement or for which the person executing the agreement later acquires the power of disposition.
-In the event that either (x) during the last 17 days of the lockup period referred to above, we issue an earnings release or material news or a material event relating to us occurs or (y) prior to the expiration of the lockup period, we announce that we will release earnings results or become aware that material news or a material event will occur during the 16-day period beginning on the last day of the lockup period, the restrictions described above shall continue to apply until the expiration of the 18-day period beginning on the issuance of the earnings release or the occurrence of the material news or material event.
+This lockup provision applies to shares of common stock and to securities convertible into or exchangeable or exercisable for or repayable with shares of common stock.
+It also applies during the lockup period to common stock owned now or acquired later by the person executing the agreement or for which the person executing the agreement later acquires the power of disposition.
+Each restricted period will be automatically extended if (1) during the last 17 days of the restricted period referred to above, we issue an earnings release or material news or a material even related to us occurs or (2) prior to the expiration of such restricted period, we announce that we will release earnings results or become aware that material news or a material event will occur during the 16-day period beginning on the last day of the restricted period, the restrictions described above shall continue to apply until the expiration of the 18-day period beginning on the issuance of the earnings release or the occurrence of the material news or material event, unless Merrill Lynch, Pierce, Fenner & Smith Incorporated, J.P.
+Morgan Securities LLC and UBS Securities LLC waive, in writing, such an extension.